keyes-timothy/posit_conf_2026/README.md

 ### 3. Agent (LLM-driven tool loop)

 The LLM itself decides which tools to call and when to stop.
-Given tools to list, preview, and read individual notes, it explores the chart selectively and produces a targeted answer.
+Given tools to list, preview, and read individual notes, it explores the chart selectively and produces a more targeted answer.

 ```python
 client = OpenAI(...)